 Measuring customer satisfaction with an NPS survey

-If you’re using Hotjar's visual Feedback widget: the widget appears as a button that sits at the edge of a page.
-When users click on it, they can rate their experience and give additional context.
-Users can also attach a screenshot of the page element they loved (or hated), so you know exactly what works (or doesn’t), and what needs to be changed to improve UX.
+🔥 If you’re using Hotjar's visual Feedback widget: when users click the Hotjar Feedback button, they can rate their experience and give additional context.
+Users can also attach a screenshot of the page element they loved (or hated), so you know exactly what works or doesn’t, and what needs to be changed to improve UX.

 For example, you could put a Feedback widget on high-exit pages to find out what’s causing people to leave without continuing through your sales funnel.
 Their feedback might alert you to a broken or missing element, or a confusing design that’s tripping them up and causing them to give up on your site.

-To sum up: it’s clear that website feedback is an important part of creating a better user experience and boosting conversion rates.
-But if you’re not using feedback tools strategically—if you’re not asking the right types of questions, at the right time, in the right way—you’re missing a huge opportunity to understand what’s really important to your customers, which is key to understanding how to give them what they need.
+It’s clear that website feedback is an important part of creating a better user experience and boosting conversion rates.
+But if you’re not using feedback tools strategically—if you’re not asking the right questions, at the right time, in the right way—you’re missing a huge opportunity to understand what’s really important to your customers, which is key to understanding how to give them what they need.

 6 website feedback tools to improve customer experience on your site